EYBlockchain/starlight/WRITEUP.md

 1. If, throughout the contract, for a particular secret state `a`, for all functions where `a` is nullified, we find that `msg.sender` is restricted to be precisely _one_ `address` (e.g. `require(msg.sender == someAddress);`) - then the owner of this address must be the owner of the commitment for `a`.
     - If `someAddress` is a public state, retain the `require` statements in the shield contract.
 Allow the owner of `someAddress` to add any `zkpPK` they want to the commitment for `a`.
 (If they lock themselves out from editing by adding a different PK, then "that's their own fault").
     - If `someAddress` is a private state, the `require` statement will have to instead become an 'assertion constraint' within the circuit. `someAddress` will be replaced (within the circuit) with its ['zkSNARK-compatible' public key](#key-management) (zkpPK).
-The owner of `someAddress` will need to ['consult'](#consulting-private-states) the commitment for `someAddress`, to demonstrate they _know_ the secret value of `someAddress`.
+The owner of `someAddress` will need to ['access'](#accessing-private-states) the commitment for `someAddress`, to demonstrate they _know_ the secret value of `someAddress`.
 The owner of `someAddress` might also have to do a PoKoSK of the zkSNARK-compatible PK. within the circuit, thereby demonstrating ownership of `someAddress`.
     Allow the owner of `someAddress` to add any `zkpPK` they want to the commitment for `a`.
     TODO: more discussion needed on this complex scenario.
 2. If `msg.sender` is the mapping key everywhere a particular mapping is nullified, then that mapping key _is_ effectively an `ownerPK` of the commitment.
 Therefore, the `mappingKey` and `ownerPK` can be merged into one entity within the commitment: `h(stateVarId, mappingKey = ownerPK, value, salt)`